XAI in Simple Language!

 Many times answer given by the AI system is not sufficient for consumer and they want to know the explanation and reason behind.
 Let’s say some banking system rejects the loan application of a customer.
 The customer has the right to know from the bank that why her application is rejected but the bank executive doesn’t have an answer because the decision was taken by the AI system.
 With this kind of system, a bank cannot serve the customer.
 So we need an XAI system.
 This will explain due to what reason the application is rejected.

-Let’s say has an application that takes a loan application form as input and within few seconds tells you whether the loan is granted or not.
+Let’s say a Bank has an application that takes a loan application form as input and within few seconds tells you whether the loan is granted or not.
 If not then why and if yes then how much?
 If a lesser loan is granted than the demand then why?
-This explanation is needed to for human who is given service and who is taking service.
+This explanation is needed for human who is given service and who is taking service.
 This explanation is given by XAI.

 Let’s see one more example, you are working as a display manager in a chain of the supermarket.
 It has hundreds of malls and has thousands of items to display and sell.
 What items should be kept with, what other items is not an easy decision.
 To solve this problem we create a model which helps you doing the clustering of items.
 If you want to know why product P1 is recommended to be kept in the same area as product P2 then you need some explanation.
 If a completely new category item arrives in the store then where it should be placed and why?
 If the display manager has to figure this out based on his experience then it may not be the right decision.
-Secondly, you have hundreds of malls of different sizes and different types of customers.
+Secondly, you may have hundreds of malls of different sizes and with different types of customers walking in.
 You cannot manually figure this out.
 So you depend upon the system for this work.
 But, if you want to know why systems is recommending something then XAI can give you the answer.